New Patient Questions & Answers

 If you are under the age of 35, are otherwise healthy and have been trying to get pregnant naturally for less than 1 year, visiting your OBGYN for a checkup is an excellent first step.
 However, if you have been trying to conceive for more than 1 year without success or if you are over the age of 35, it is generally recommended that you meet with a fertility specialist to explore your options.

+When to see a fertility specialist is a question asked by many patients.
 A visit to a fertility specialist is generally recommended when:

 Yes, at Fertility Solutions™, our caring and compassionate physicians would be happy to provide a second opinion.
 We can explore fertility care options based on your individual needs and circumstances, and provide you with detailed fertility treatment recommendations.
 Click here to get a second opinion from Fertility Solutions™.